Smarter Giving: How Seniors Can Make an Impact and Save on Taxes

 At its core, giving is about making the world a better place.
 Whether you’re donating to a local food bank, funding scholarships, or supporting faith-based programs, every act of generosity counts.

-With tools like QCDs and DAFs, you can align your giving with your values while benefiting from tax efficiencies.
+With tax-saving tools like QCDs and DAFs, you can align your giving with your values while benefiting from tax efficiencies.
 As tax laws evolve, now is a great time to revisit your strategy.

 Final Thoughts: Giving with Purpose

 Charitable giving isn’t just about money—it’s about making a lasting difference and leaving a legacy.
-By incorporating tools like QCDs and DAFs into your strategy, you can extend the reach of your generosity and reduce your tax burden at the same time.
+By incorporating tools like QCDs and DAFs into your estate planning strategy, you can extend the reach of your generosity and reduce your tax burden at the same time.

 With a little planning, you can support the causes that matter most to you, inspire others to give, and create a brighter future for everyone.